Norms in motivic homotopy theory: Norms and localization

-\begin{remark} If $\alpha \in [\1, E] = \pi_{0,0}(E)$, then condition (c) in Proposition~\ref{prop:localization-general}(2) reduces to $\nu_f(\alpha_X) \in \pi_{0,0}(E_Y)[\alpha^{-1}_Y]^\times$, i.e., there is no need to consider Picard-graded homotopy groups. \end{remark}
+\begin{remark} If $\alpha \in [\1, E] = \pi_{0,0}(E)$, then condition (c) in Proposition~\ref{prop:localization-general}(2) reduces to $\nu_f(\alpha_X) \in (\pi_{0,0}(E_Y)[\alpha^{-1}_Y])^\times$, i.e., there is no need to consider Picard-graded homotopy groups. \end{remark}

-In the above discussion of $\alpha$-local objects and $\alpha$-localization, one can replace $\alpha\colon \1\to L$ by an arbitrary family $\alpha=\{\alpha_i\colon \1\to L_i\}_{i\in I}$ of such elements.
+In the above discussion of $\alpha$-periodic objects and $\alpha$-periodization, one can replace $\alpha\colon \1\to L$ by an arbitrary family $\alpha=\{\alpha_i\colon \1\to L_i\}_{i\in I}$ of such elements.
 The construction $E[\alpha^{-1}]$ becomes a filtered colimit indexed by the poset of maps $I\to\bb N$ with finitely many nonzero values.
 An obvious modification of Proposition~\ref{prop:localization-general} holds in this generalized setting: one can either repeat the proof or reduce the general case to the single-element case.